binh748/expanding-mta-accessibility/README.md

 ## Background

-For those with mobility issues, non-ADA compliant NYC subway stations pose both a danger and an extra financial burden.
+For those with mobility issues, non-ADA compliant NYC subway stations pose a danger and a financial burden.
 Falls are an unfortunate possibility (see this [example](https://www.nytimes.com/2019/01/29/nyregion/mom-subway-stairs-death-malaysia-goodson.html), and people who cannot take the subway are left with more expensive transportation options.

 ## Data Sources